apache/druid/docs/configuration/index.md

 ###### `fillCapacity`

 Tasks are assigned to the worker with the most currently-running tasks.
-This is useful when you are auto-scaling MiddleManagers, since it will tend to pack some full and leave others empty.
+This is useful when you are auto-scaling MiddleManagers since it tends to pack some full and leave others empty.
 The empty ones can be safely terminated.

 Note that if `druid.indexer.runner.pendingTasksRunnerNumThreads` is set to _N_ > 1, then this strategy will fill _N_